cubert-hyperspectral/cuvis.ros/README.md

 Please install [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html).
 ROS2 Foxy will work with Ubuntu 20, other future ROS2 versions are not yet supported.

-Support for ROS2 in Windows is considered experimental, with not all packages supported.
-This driver requires the use of an Ubuntu 20 operating system for tested support.

 By default ROS Noetic will use Python 3.8.10.
 The current Cuvis library requires Python >= 3.9.1.
 Install this version using a virtual environment or alternate Python distribution using these [instructions](https://linuxize.com/post/how-to-install-python-3-9-on-ubuntu-20-04/).